quicwg/base-drafts/draft-ietf-quic-recovery.md

 application(s) is sent in one or more streams, with delivery order determined by stream offsets encoded within STREAM frames.

-QUIC's packet number is strictly increasing, and directly encodes transmission order.
+QUIC's packet number is strictly increasing within a packet number space, and directly encodes transmission order.
 A higher QUIC packet number signifies that the packet was sent later, and a lower QUIC packet number signifies that the packet was sent earlier.
 When a packet containing frames is deemed lost, QUIC rebundles necessary frames in a new packet with a new packet number, removing ambiguity about which packet is acknowledged when an ACK is received.
 Consequently, more accurate RTT measurements can be made, spurious retransmissions are trivially detected, and mechanisms such as Fast Retransmit can be applied universally, based only on packet number.

 This design point significantly simplifies loss detection mechanisms for QUIC.
 Most TCP mechanisms implicitly attempt to infer transmission ordering based on